JohnWeis10/CS5720-Home-Assignment-1/README.md

+Tasks have been split up by the 4 major sections.

 Tasks and Descriptions
 1. Tensor Manipulations & Reshaping
 Create and manipulate tensors using TensorFlow.
 Perform reshaping, transposing, and broadcasting.
 Learn and explain TensorFlow’s broadcasting rules.

 2. Loss Functions & Hyperparameter Tuning
 Compute and compare Mean Squared Error (MSE) and Categorical Cross-Entropy (CCE).
 Analyze how small changes in predictions affect loss.
 Visualize loss comparisons using Matplotlib.

 3. Train a Model with Different Optimizers
 Train MNIST digit classifier using Adam and SGD optimizers.
 Plot and compare training and validation accuracy.

 4. TensorBoard Logging
 Train a simple neural network with TensorBoard logging enabled.
 Visualize training metrics using TensorBoard.
 Analyze loss and accuracy trends.